johndpope/Magnetic/README.md

 ## Usage

-A `Magentic` object is an SKScene.
-You need to present it from an SKView.
+A `Magnetic` object is an SKScene, present it from an SKView.

 ```swift
 import Magnetic